isemenov2015/Udemy/weblocker/readme.md

 # Web locker

-Small example of background processing of hosts.
+Small example of running a background process.
 Mainly an illustration of raw file operations with Python